Priyanka-Prabhath/Clock/Javascript implementation/readme.md

 This project contains a JavaScript implementation of an analog clock.
 The clock displays the current time and updates dynamically.

-## Features

-- Displays the current time in `HH:MM:SS` format.
-- Updates every second.
-- Lightweight and easy to integrate into any web page.

 ## Folder Structure

 ```